Explore Science-first Philosophy

 Beyond life on Earth, is there a Heaven?
 A Hell?
 Valhalla?
 Multiple universes?
 A simulation?

 TST does something very deliberate here.
 You are free to hold your personal metaphysical beliefs.
-TST does not attempt to dismantle them.
-But the philosophy itself operates strictly within the material world and human experience.
+Philosophy does not need to attempt to dismantle them.
+In fact, it treats them with a kind of philosophical respect: many of the biggest human disagreements aren’t about daily reality—they’re about the extra reality we each imagine beyond it.

-Why define this at all?
-Because we need a common ground to think together.
 Whatever ultimate reality may or may not include, we share this one.
 Whether this universe is the only one, one of many, or even a simulation, it is what it is.
 Gravity works.
 Consequences unfold.
 Bodies age.
-TST focuses there.
+Ecosystems shift.
+The focus of philosophy must focuses there, and it must respect bigger stories.
+Each tribe can hold their own stories for the currently unknown and unknowable, while standing firm on the floor of reality with everyone else.
+That is our shared starting point.

-• Material World: The world itself.
+• The Material World.
+The world itself.
 Reality.

 That distinction changes everything.

+And it prevents lazy relativism, which is the position that all interpretations are equally valid.
 No. They’re not.
 Reality constrains outcomes.
 Some models align better than others.
 But — and this is crucial — our models are always incomplete.
 Always evolving.
 Often distorted.

 “That’s three oranges.”